 The Zone Control System helps you make quick and accurate use of the IPDE Process by setting a standard of what to identify and what to do when you find it.
 A zone is one of six areas of space around a vehicle that is the width of a lane and extends as far as the driver can see.
 The picture shows the six zones around your vehicle.
-Straight ahead is the front zone, to the left is the left-front zone, and to the right is the rear zone, the left-rear zone, and the right-rear zone.
+Straight ahead is the front zone, to the left is the left-front zone, and to the right is the right-front zone.
+Behind you is the rear zone, the left-rear zone, and the rightrear zone.